markd315/JSON-blockbuilder-frontend/README.md

 1. Providing everything in one root payload and trusting the server to properly treat it as an aggregate with child objects (default way).
 2. `childFirstBodyId` Creating the child first, then providing it to the parent as an id.
 The json response from the child POST ***must*** contain an id in the top-level.
-3. `parentFirstRouteId`  Not implemented.
-Client creates the parent first, then creates the child using the id from the parent in a route for the child request.
+3. `parentFirstRouteId` Client creates the parent first, then creates the child using the id from the parent in a route for the child request.

-This project is in working beta.
-Feature ideas below
+You may not be able to use certain combination of both override strategies in the same api.
+Specifically, [parent, grandchild, child] seems like a broken ordering (parent first, then child first in the child).

-- API authorization (client_credentials)
+On the other hand, orders like child, grandchild, parent seem to work (child first, then parent first in the child)

 - Static typing for arrays
 - Run the output json against the schema and flag noncompliance
 - Use the additional validators in the schema files and flag for noncompliance (numeric out of range, etc)
-- Implement common variations of apiCreationStrategy
+- bugfixes for apiCreationStrategy to allow childFirst to be used on a non-root element.

 References: